d2lfederation/documentation/developers/use-components.md

 ## Individual Components & Semantic Versioning

-Each Brightspace UI component has its own code repository on GitHub [under the Brightspace organization](https://github.com/Brightspace/).
+Each Brightspace UI component has its own code repository on GitHub [under the Brightspace UI organization](https://github.com/BrightspaceUI/).
 You'll find links to their repositories on each of the component documentation pages.

 Because components are independent of each other, they are versioned separately.
 This allows for major changes to be made to one component without impacting the others.
 It also means you can choose the version of each component to use in your application, and can also choose when to upgrade to pick up new features.